bkryza/clang-uml/docs/sequence_diagrams.md

 ![extension](test_cases/t20029_sequence.svg)

-`clang-uml` generated sequence diagrams are not stricly speaking conforming to the UML specification, in order to make them more useful for documenting modern C++ code, the following assumptions were made:
+`clang-uml` generated sequence diagrams are not strictly speaking conforming to the UML specification.
+In order to make them more useful for documenting modern C++ code, the following assumptions were made:
  * Free functions are included in the sequence diagrams as standalone participants (in fact `clang-uml` can be used to generate sequence diagrams from plain old C code).
 Functions can also be aggregated into file participants, based on their place of declaration
- * Call expressions in conditional expressions in block statements (e.g. `if` or `while`) are rendered inside the UML `alt` or `loop` blocks but wrapped in `[`, `]` brackets
+ * Call expressions in conditional expressions in block statements (e.g. `if` or `while`) are rendered inside the PlantUML `alt` or `loop` blocks but wrapped in `[`, `]` brackets
- * Lambda expressions are generated as standalone participants, whose name comprises of the parent context where they are defined and the exact source code location
+ * Lambda expressions are generated as standalone participants, whose name comprises the parent context where they are defined and the exact source code location

 ## Specifying diagram entry point
 Sequence diagrams require an entry point for the diagram in order to determine, at which point in the code the sequence diagram should start.
-Currently the entry point can only be a method or a free function, both specified using `start_from` configuration property, for instance:
+Currently, the entry point can only be a method or a free function, both specified using `start_from` configuration property, for instance:
 ```yaml
     start_from: